true-og/Panilla/README.md

 # Panilla-OG

-Panilla-OG (originally Panilla) is a combination of the word Packet and Vanilla (as in Vanilla Minecraft).
+A fork of [Panilla](https://github.com/ds58/Panilla) by [TrueOG Network](https://true-og.net) maintained for Purpur 1.19.4.
+Panilla is a combination of the word Packet and Vanilla (as in Vanilla Minecraft).

-[Support the development of this plugin and purchase a precompiled .jar file on SpigotMC](https://www.spigotmc.org/resources/65694/) (or compile your own for free)

 ## Overview
 Panilla-OG is software to prevent abusive NBT and packets on Minecraft servers.